huanrenfeng/huanrenfeng.github.io/_posts/2020-11-19-switch-from-chrome-to-edge-to-vivaldi.md

 ## Other Vivaldi's Nice Experience

-I find it a greate browser, and perhaps the best browser.
+I find it a great browser, and perhaps the best browser.

 - It support Chrome plugins.